lala-la-flaca/DevOpsBootcamp_12_Terraform_Shared_CICD/README.md

    ```bash
      terraform output ec2_public_ip
    ```
-3. Saving the EC2 public IP in a Jenkins environment variable Store the output so it can be used later in the pipeline:
+3. Saving the EC2 public IP in a Jenkins environment variable.
+   Store the output so it can be used later in the pipeline:
    ```bash
        EC2_PUBLIC_IP = sh(